alkinum/alphapush/README.md

 This project utilizes AI-generated code to enhance development efficiency.
 We leverage advanced language models to assist with code generation, problem-solving, and optimization.
 While AI contributes to our development process, all code is reviewed and validated by human developers to ensure quality and reliability.

+For information about upcoming features and our development roadmap, see the [Roadmap](#roadmap) section below.

+## Roadmap

+### Future Plans

+- Add email authentication method
+- Allow to filter notifications by category
+- Add TTL (Time To Live) option for notifications
+- Enable pushing encrypted notifications
+- Implement a settings panel for users to reset push token and VAPID keys

+For more detailed information about our development plans and progress, please check our [full roadmap](./Roadmap.md).

 ## License

 AlphaPush is open-sourced under the MIT license.
 See the LICENSE file for more information.